Portrait of Rauf Aliev

 }

-If the fields were arranged in a different order, the report would have been the same because the order of the fields is ignored.
+If the fields had been arranged in a different order, the report would have been the same because the order of the fields is ignored.

 By default, the order of the items of an array is also ignored.
 This mode can be changed via a command-line parameter.